-While the performance figures for the forthcoming 6.0-litre, 12-cylinder petrol engine of the Bentley Bentayga Speed have yet to be revealed, we’d expect it to be very similar to the previous version, so expect more than 600bhp and 0-62mph in under four seconds.
+Meanwhile, the 6.0-litre, 12-cylinder petrol engine of the Bentley Bentayga Speed has more than 600bhp and hits 0-62mph in under four seconds.

-Details of the facelifted Bentayga hybrid have yet to be confirmed but it’s expected to use the same turbocharged 3.0-litre V6 petrol engine offering 335bhp and a 126bhp electric motor, for a combined maximum output of 443bhp and 700Nm of torque.
-It should be fast enough for most SUV drivers, despatching 0-62mph in around 5.5 seconds with a top speed of 155mph.
+The facelifted Bentayga hybrid uses the same turbocharged 3.0-litre V6 petrol engine as before, offering 335bhp and a 126bhp electric motor for a combined maximum output of 443bhp and 700Nm of torque.
+It should be fast enough for most SUV drivers, dispatching 0-62mph in around 5.5 seconds with a top speed of 158mph.

 We found the hybrid powertrain suits the Bentayga best in full EV mode, making for serene progress at speeds of up to 84mph.
 When the petrol V6 kicks in, it doesn't have the personality required for a Bentley, lacking the deep burbling soundtrack and effortless surge of power associated with the brand.